 8. International transfers

-Some of of our external third parties are based outside the EEA so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of of our external third parties are based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.

 9. Data retention